 The scientific justification needs to be generated from a Word/Latex template, which can be downloaded from:

 Some common questions and issues are addressed below; however, a more complete, live, and frequently updated online FAQ is available at:

 PIs are free to specify any Lunar illumination fraction between 0% to 100% to define the maximum allowable lunar illumination for each observation in Phase 1.
-How these percentages related to traditional dark, gray, bright definitions was presented in Section 2.4.
+How these percentages are related to traditional dark, gray, bright definitions is explained in Section 2.4.

 In Phase 2, there will be an opportunity to select also a minimum angular Lunar distance.
 Please note that we have also introduced in the PIPT a default minimum angular Lunar distance of 30 degrees, which of course can be changed if necessary.

 PIs should also use the instrument simulators to ensure that overly demanding observing conditions are not requested unnecessarily.

 Ideally all partners should attempt to distribute their observing time allocations evenly over the range of Lunar phases.
 SALT Operations will attempt to give information to the TACs about the target distributions over the sky and over Lunar phase, as submitted in Phase 1, before they start their deliberations.

 The standard measure of atmospheric turbulence is the Fried parameter, r0.
 The SAAO site uses an automated Differential Image Motion Monitor (DIMM) to measure this routinely and continuously.
 The blurring of an image at the focal plane of a large telescope, what we refer to as “seeing”, is derived from r0 using the standard model of atmospheric turbulence.
 It is a function of wavelength (λ) and airmass and the DIMM reports seeing using the convention of λ = 500 nm (essentially V-band) and airmass = 1.0.
 This is the value that is used to define observing conditions and make scheduling decisions.